-Any member of the Association may nominate a candidate for the Distinguished Member Award.
-The Nominating Committee evaluates nominations, selects the candidate, and submits the suggested recipient to the Board of Directors for approval.
+Any member of the Association may be nominated for the Award of Merit.
+The Nominating Committee evaluates nominations, selects the candidate and submits the suggested recipient to the Board of Directors for approval.

-The purpose of the award is to recognize, encourage, and reward excellence in teaching business communication.
+The purpose of the award is to recognize, encourage, and reward excellence to an ABC member whose teaching has made an outstanding contribution to the business communication discipline.
 The recipient of the award is a person who, in the judgment of the Teaching Committee, has made a significant contribution to business communication teaching methodology and concepts during the three years preceding the presentation of the award.
-The award recipient receives a plaque and\$1500 USD cash contributed by a Board-approved sponsor(s).
+The award recipient receives a plaque and \$1500 USD cash contributed by a Board-approved sponsor(s).
 By existing agreement, the Association for Business Communication permits the sponsor(s) to publicize the name of the awardee in advertising.
 This award is sponsored by the Association and Pearson Learning.